Sunday, 16 January 2011

 Now, Bergman wasn't exactly known for her on-set speed.
 In fact, her nickname among the crew was "Betterlater" because, well, she apparently wasn't always on point in those first takes.
 But hey, practice makes perfect, and Bergman certainly perfected her craft.

-Over the next few decades, she flitted between Hollywood and Europe, dazzling audiences in classics like Casablanca (though truth be told, she wasn't a huge fan of that one herself – funny how fame works).
+Over the next few decades, she flitted between Hollywood and Europe, dazzling audiences in classics like Casablanca, which premiered in New York City on November 26, 1942.
 Unlike some actors who are typecast, Bergman bounced between genres like a champion ping pong player.
 One minute she's fighting Nazis in For Whom the Bell Tolls, the next she's getting psychoanalyzed by Gregory Peck in Spellbound.

 LITERATURE: Bergman was an avid reader and had a particular fondness for classic literature, often citing authors such as Shakespeare, Chekhov, and Tolstoy as influences on her work.